-Welcome to the Night Sky Map for June 2020!
-Why do objects like stars appear move across the sky at night?
+Welcome to the Night Sky Map for June 2021!
+Why do objects like stars appear to move across the sky at night?
 The planets, too, move like clockwork through the sky.
 Take advantage of the pleasant June weather to watch the “Cosmic Clock” in action.

 Just click here or on the image below to open the printable map—then bring outside!